Which place is cheaper, Charleston or Jacksonville?

 The spring attracts plenty of travelers to both Jacksonville and Charleston.
 Also, many travelers come to Charleston for the beaches and the natural beauty.

 Jacksonville is a little warmer than Charleston in the spring.
-The temperature in Jacksonville is usually 68°F (20°C) in April, and Charleston stays around 64°F (18°C).
+The daily temperature in Jacksonville averages around 68°F (20°C) in April, and Charleston fluctuates around 64°F (18°C).

 People are often attracted to the plentiful sunshine in Charleston this time of the year.
 In Jacksonville, it's very sunny this time of the year.
 Jacksonville usually receives around the same amount of sunshine as Charleston during spring.
 Jacksonville gets 285 hours of sunny skies, while Charleston receives 275 hours of full sun in the spring.